bl1231/bilbomd/README.md

 ## 1. Build and deploy the backend Docker services

-You must have the ability to start docker containers on the machine where you want to run BilboMD backend services.
-The `docker-compose.yml` file specifies 4 services:
+You must have the ability to start docker containers on the machine where you want to run BilboMD.
+The `docker-compose.yml` file specifies 6 services:

+- bilbomd-ui
 - bilbomd-backend
 - bilbomd-worker
+- bilbomd-scoper
 - bilbomd-mongodb
 - bilbomd-redis

+### [bilbomd-ui][bilbomd-ui]

+This is the ReactJS SPA frontend app.
+All API traffic to `bilbomd-backend` is proxied through the nginx server that serves `bilbomd-ui`.

 ### [bilbomd-backend][bilbomd-backend]

-This is the main NodeJS backend that I wrote to handle the non-computational-related app functions.
+This is the main NodeJS backend that handles the non-computational-related app functions.
 It performs authentication, authorization, retrieves job info from the main MongoDB database, user management, cookies, etc. This docker container requires port `3500` to be exposed.
 See the `Dockerfile` in the `bilbomd-backend` [repo][bilbomd-backend] for details.

 ### [bilbomd-worker][bilbomd-worker]

 This is the docker container where the actual BilboMD computations are performed.
 It is built on a `debian:bullseye base` image.
 It also has CHARMM (version is specified in the `.env` file) and IMP baked in.
 See the `Dockerfile` in the `bilbomd-worker` [repo][bilbomd-worker] for details.

+### [bilbomd-scoper][bilbomd-scoper]

+This service provides the Scoper pipeline for predeciting Mg++ ion positions in RNA with best fitting to experimental SAXS data.

 ### bilbomd-redis